yatt-ai/yattie/README.md

 ### Contributors

-Many thanks to all of the testers and developers who have contributed to Pinata via bug reports, code, ideas, and more!
+Many thanks to all of the testers and developers who have contributed to Piñata via bug reports, code, ideas, and more!

 [@parwalrahul](https://github.com/parwalrahul)
 [@narkhedeshubham](https://github.com/narkhedeshubham)